Danaxar/12121212/README.md

 We close the trash for you. 🗑️

 ## Why?
-We know it's hard to say no.
+We know it's hard say no.

 ## Usage
 Just open